 • Networked applications

 During the second semester each student undertakes a major individual project that is assessed by a presentation and an end-of-year dissertation.
 Some examples of project areas include:

-You may choose to spend all or part of the penultimate year at a European university or as part of the Erasmus, Cluster or Unitech exchange programmes.
+You may choose to spend the penultimate year at a European university as part of the Erasmus, Cluster or Unitech exchange programmes.

 The variety of careers open to graduates of Electronic and computer engineering range from designing embedded processors for a wide range of applications, through network design and management in telecommunications companies, to opportunities in business and financial management where the analytic and problem-solving skills of electronic and computer engineers have long been appreciated.

 Tel: +353 1 896 1765

 Department of Electronic and Electrical Engineering

 |Leaving Certificate||HC3 Mathematics|

 |Advanced GCE (A-Level)||Grade C Mathematics|